veithweilnhammer/veithweilnhammer.github.io/_posts/2024-08-01-external_internal.md

 ## Overview

 Perception actively integrates new sensory information with internal predictions based on prior experiences.
-My research explores how the brain dynamically shifts between two perceptual modes: an **external mode** (focused on immediate sensory input) and an **internal mode** (guided by past experiences).
+Our research explores how the brain dynamically shifts between two perceptual modes: an **external mode** (focused on immediate sensory input) and an **internal mode** (guided by past experiences).
 These shifts are key to understanding psychotic disorders such as schizophrenia.

 ---